AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/company/create-user.md

 edition: b2b
 ---

 The `createCompanyUser` mutation allows an existing company user who is assigned a role that contains the `Magento_Company::users_edit` permission to create a new company user.
-The specified email address determines how Magento processes the request.
+The specified email address determines how the application processes the request.

--  If the email address is unique for the website, Magento immediately creates the company user.
+-  If the email address is unique for the website, the application immediately creates the company user.

--  If the email address belongs to a customer who is not a company user, Magento sends an invitation to join the company organization to the customer.
-When the customer accepts the invitation, Magento adds the customer to the company organization.
+-  If the email address belongs to a customer who is not a company user, the application sends an invitation to join the company organization to the customer.
+When the customer accepts the invitation, the application adds the customer to the company organization.

--  If the email address belongs to a customer who is part of any company organization, Magento returns the error "A customer with the same email already assigned to company".
+-  If the email address belongs to a customer who is part of any company organization, the application returns the error "A customer with the same email already assigned to company".

 The `target_id` input attribute allows you to specify which node in the company structure will be the parent node of the company user.
 If you do not specify a value, the user will be assigned to the top-level (root) node of the company structure.